rishtaiwi/the-internet-documentary/README.md

 ## 📽️ Experience the Film
-**[Click Here to Watch the Documentary](https://theinternetfilm.netlify.app/)** *(Note: Replace the link above with your actual GitHub Pages URL after activation)*
+**[Click Here to Watch the Documentary](https://theinternetfilm.netlify.app/)**

 ## 🎞️ Narrative Structure (The 5 Acts)
 - **Act I: The Architecture of Survival** – The birth of ARPANET and Packet Switching.